 I am a keen sportsman, I love to spend my spare time keeping fit and socialising with friends through a variety of sports, such as football, tennis and cycling.
 I travelled widely in South East Asia during my gap year and have been lucky enough to enjoy many holidays in countries across Europe, a particularly memorable highlight being a two week cycle ride down the Danube.

 'Lovely manner, engaging activities, made learning fun.'
 (Mother of year 7 student studying Maths).

 'My son loved your lessons and was heartbroken when you had to leave.'
 (Mother of 7 year old in studying English in Shanghai).

 'You gave my son enlightening English lessons and you are welcome back to Shanghai anytime.'
-(Mother of 10 year old in studying English in Shanghai).
+(Mother of 10 year old in studying English).

 'You were really patient when I didn't understand topics and that helped me to develop my confidence.'
 (GCSE Maths student).